pubnub/pubnub-api/README.md

 Any executed function must not stop the execution stack.
-If a return value is needed from a function call, then a callback function is required to be a paramater of the function -- and the return value is supplied to the callback.
+If a return value is needed from a function call, then a callback function is required to be a parameter of the function -- and the return value is supplied to the callback.

 ## Pseudocode Logic Requirements